 Use grouping and binning in Power BI Desktop

-APPLIES TO: ✔️ Power BI Desktop Power BI service
+APPLIES TO: Power BI Desktop Power BI service

-When Power BI Desktop creates visuals, it aggregates your data into chunks (or groups) based on values found in the underlying data.
-Often that's fine, but there may be times when you want to refine how those chunks are presented.
+When Power BI Desktop creates visuals, it aggregates your data into chunks, or groups, based on values it finds in the underlying data.
+Often that's fine, but there might be times when you want to refine how those chunks are presented.

-Once you have a group, you can easily edit the members of that group.
-Right-click the field from the Legend bucket or from the Fields list, and then choose Edit groups.
+- Right-click the group from the Legend well or from the Fields list, and then choose Edit groups.

 - In the Groups dialog box, you can create new groups or modify existing groups.

 You can create groups for any field in the Fields well, without having to select multiple items from an existing visual.
-Just right-click the field, and select New group from the menu that appears.
+Just right-click the field and select New group from the menu that appears.

-To apply a bin size, right-click a Field and choose New group.
+- To apply a bin size, right-click a Field and choose New group.

-From the Groups dialog box, set the Bin size to the size you want.
+- From the Groups dialog box, set the Bin size to the size you want.

-When you select OK, you'll notice that a new field appears in the Fields pane with (bins) appended.
+- Select OK.
+A new field appears in the Fields pane with (bins) appended.
 You can then drag that field onto the canvas to use the bin size in a visual.

 To see binning in action, take a look at this video.